RebeccaFritz/Pente/README.md

 # Pente
 This is a version of the board game Pente where the user plays against the computer.
 This currently has a vulnerability where it will place pieces where they can be captured in order to fullfill other criteria.
 It also does not make decisions between two places strategically.
+Such as converging lines.